Biography of Alan Cook

 Mystery Writers of America Presents Ice Cold: Tales of Intrigue

-(whew), edited by Jeffery Deaver and Raymond
+from the Cold War (whew), edited by Jeffery Deaver and Raymond

 Benson, and containing stories by your favorite mystery writers.